stanford-ssi/SSI_RTOS/README.md

 We provide our own implementation of RTOS that the SpaceSalmon codebase can be built upon instead of FreeRTOS.
 Like FreeRTOS, task pre-emption is governed by user defined delays, mutexes, event bits, blocking message buffer receives, and more.

 # SSI RTOS Features
-Below are a list of features SSI RTOS supports that are needed to support the SSI SpaceSalmon codebase
+Below are a list of features SSI RTOS supports that are needed to support the SSI SpaceSalmon codebase.
+To see an example of how our RTOS library is being used in the flight computer codebase, look under the examples folder.
 ## Priority delay
 To delay a task for a specified number of milliseconds from a specified point, run:
 ```C